BritneyLozza/ClearLinux-Secure-Workstation/README.md

 **honeytrap.sh** - A docker script for running a honey trap, catch hackers try to break in to your system.(honeytrap)

+**protonvpn.sh** - A script that will install ProtonVPN, a service which offers free VPN.
+VPN can be used to secure your communications.

 # Server stuff